 \section{Importance Sampling plug-in of CMC}

 Importance sampling methods are unbiased, by definition, while CMC presents a (usually small) bias depending on the number of particles.
-To remove this bias, while keeping the original form of the algorithm, we present here a small plug in, without additional cost.
-We present the algorithm in \ref{algo:cmcIS}.
+To remove this bias, while keeping the original form of the algorithm, we present in Algorithm~\ref{algo:cmcIS} a small plug in, which output an unbiased sample without additional cost.

 At each step, we can store $Y_t^i$ the proposed state for each particle, and the numerator of the acceptance ratio $W_t^i = \pi(Y^i_t)/\Theta_{\hat{\mu}^N_t}(Y^i_t|X^i_t) $.
 An estimator of $\E_\pi[\varphi(X)] $ is then $\sum_i W_t^i \varphi(Y_t^i) $.
 This term corresponds exactly to the importance ratio with $\pi$ as target and $\Theta_{\hat{\mu}^N_t}$ as proposal distribution.
 This is similar in a sense to PMC, but the main difference is that \emph{we do not propagate $Y_t^i$} unless it is accepted, and thus the weight cannot degenerate.